Bouldering at the 2025 IFSC Climbing World Cup

 The 2025 season of the IFSC Climbing World Cup was the 26th season of the competition.
 Bouldering competitions were held at six stops of the IFSC Climbing World Cup.
 The bouldering season began on April 18 at the World Cup in Keqiao, and concluded on June 29 with the World Cup in Innsbruck.
 At each stop a qualifying was held on the first day of the competition, and the semi-final and final rounds were conducted on the second day of the competition.
 The winners were awarded trophies, and the best three finishers received medals.
 At the end of the season an overall ranking was determined based upon points, which athletes were awarded for finishing in the top 40 of each individual event.

-Oriane Bertone won the women's seasonal title.
-The men's seasonal title went to Sorato Anraku while Japan defended its title in the national teams competition.
+Oriane Bertone won the women's season title.
+The men's season title went to Sorato Anraku while Japan defended its title in the national teams competition.